Pat Smythe: Ponies and horses

-Later showjumping horses included Flanagan (on which she won the bronze medal in the Team Jumping event at the 1956 Olympic games in Stockholm), Brigadoon, Scorchin, Mr Pollard, Ocean Foam and Telebrae.
+Later showjumpers included Flanagan (on which she won the bronze medal in the Team Jumping event at the 1956 Olympic games in Stockholm), Brigadoon, Scorchin, Mr Pollard, Ocean Foam and Telebrae.

-She married after the Summer Olympics in 1960 to childhood friend Sam Koechlin and became Patricia Koechlin-Smythe.
-This meant a move to Switzerland (as he was Swiss) and it was there that many of her books, including several pony books for children, were written.
-Sam died in 1986 and Pat moved back to the Cotswolds.
+In 1963 she married her childhood friend Sam Koechlin, a Swiss lawyer, businessman and Olympic equestrian, and became Patricia Koechlin-Smythe.
+This meant a move to Switzerland and it was there that many of her books, including several pony books for children, were written.
+She accompanied Sam on business trips all around the world until he died in 1985, whereupon she moved back to the Cotswolds.

-In 1963 she married Samuel Koechlin, a Swiss lawyer, businessman and Olympic equestrian.
-She accompanied him on business trips all around the world until his death in 1985.
-She had two daughters.
+They had two daughters.
 Smythe died from a heart disease aged 67.

 Books

-Smythe was a prolific writer, and already by the age of 30 published 11 books.
+Smythe was a prolific writer and by the age of 30 had published 11 books.